 Provides a forwarding HTTPS server which transparently fetches and caches certificates via Let's Encrypt.
-This must run on 443 and 80 (just forwards to https://) and can't coexist with any other web server on your machine.
+This must run on 443 and 80 (http:// just forwards to https://, no forwarding happens unencrypted) and can't coexist with any other web server on your machine.

 Why?
-This is so you can host random and long-lived services publicly on the internet—perfect for other services which don't care about certificates or HTTPS at all, and might be provided by Node or Go on a random high port (e.g., some dumb service running on
+This is so you can host random and long-lived services publicly on the internet—perfect for other services which are served on http://, don't care about certificates or HTTPS at all, and might be provided by Node or Go on a random high port (e.g., some dumb service running on

 Note!
 This doesn't magic up domain names.
 You would use this service only if you're able to point DNS records to the IP address of a machine you're running this on, and that the machine is able to handle incoming requests on port 443 and 80 (e.g., on a home network, you'd have to set up port forwarding on your router).

 /var/snap/https-forward/common/config, which is empty after install.
 It should be authored like this: